pchat-imm/quectel_rm510q_gl/README.md

 3.1. [quectel for srsRAN4G](#quectel_srsRAN4G)

 ## successful test case
-- quectel + sim 5G to internet
+- quectel + sim true 5G to internet
 	- to ping
 	- to iperf (on 5G to UNAI)
+- quectel + sim true 4G (selected) to internet
+    - to ping
+    - to iperf (on 4G to UNAI)
 - quectel + sysmocom sim to srsRAN4G

 ## 0. setup Antenna